revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 - Define a private static attribute in the "single instance" class.
 - Define a public static accessor function in the class.
-- Do "lazy initialization" (creation on first use) in the accessor function.
+- Do lazy initialization in the accessor function.
 - Define all constructors to be protected or private.
 - Clients may only use the accessor function to manipulate the Singleton.